 Australia and Indonesia share the world's longest maritime boundary and are naturally close maritime partners.
 Maritime cooperation is one of the five pillars of the Australia-Indonesia CSP and its Plan of Action (2025-2029).

-The focus areas of our cooperation include: strengthened maritime domain awareness and maritime border protection; combatting illegal, unreported and unregulated fishing; improved information sharing to combat transnational crime; greater regional and coastal interconnectivity; improved reliability and efficiency of shipping in the region; maritime connectivity and the blue economy; maritime safety; and more sustainable management of marine resources, among many more.
+The focus areas of our cooperation include: strengthened maritime domain awareness and maritime border protection; efforts to combat illegal, unreported and unregulated fishing; improved information sharing to combat transnational crime; greater regional and coastal interconnectivity; improved reliability and efficiency of shipping in the region; maritime connectivity and the blue economy; maritime safety; and more sustainable management of marine resources.

 Counter-terrorism cooperation